jetify-com/devbox/docs/app/docs/configuration.md

 }
 ```

 Currently, you can only set values using string literals, `$PWD`, and `$PATH`.
-Any other values will environment variables will not be expanded when starting your shell.
+Any other values with environment variables will not be expanded when starting your shell.

 ### Shell